Methodological requirements

 During studies in Vilnius University, Institute of International Relations and Political Science students have to prepare various types of written assignments: essays, research papers, and final thesis.

-MASTER’S THESISshould fit the requirements of a scientific paper, reveal analytical skills and abilities.
-A proper length of a thesis is from 100 thousand up to 120 thousand characters (footnotes are not included).
-Preparation is considered to take 810-950 working hours and equals – 20 ECTS.
+MASTER’S THESIS – is a a final research paper that meets the requirements for analytical research papers at the main university studies.
+The length of the thesis shall be 100-120 thousand characters with spaces (footnotes are not included).
+Preparation is considered to take 810-950 working hours and equals 30 ECTS (10 of which are for the MA thesis seminars).
 Master’s thesis is prepared under a tutor’s supervision, individual consultations and during Master’s seminars.
 After fulfilling the requirements of a study program and successfully defending a thesis a student is awarded with a Master’s degree.

 Research ethics

 Written assignments are prepared in accordance with research ethics, taking into account the potential risks of the research to the participants.
 In general, the risks to the research participant should be minimal.
 Minimal risk is the level of risk to which the participant is exposed in everyday life.
-If a participant is exposed to more than minimal risk as a result of his/her participation in the study (e.g. due to negative emotions, stress, etc.), it is necessary to consult with the work supervisor about the expediency of the research.
+If a participant is exposed to more than minimal risk as a result of his/her participation in the study (e.g. due to negative emotions, stress, etc.), it is necessary to consult with the thesis supervisor about the expediency of the research.

 The research must be prepared in accordance with the Rules of Vilnius University on the Processing of Personal Data for the Purposes of Scientific Research.